notesz/omnipay-phalcon/README.md

 5. Choose an Account Name and click "View/Edit account" (last column)
 6. Click the second tab (API Credentials)
 7. You can find your sandbox credentials under "NVP/SOAP Sandbox API Credentials"

+## TODO

+We have to handle IPN calls.

+We have to handle IPN calls.
+The source code doesn't contain it yet.